Hyurl/cool-node/update-log.md

 1. File log support.
 2. `controller.success()` and `controller.error()` return an object.
-3. Asynchronous actions in a controller's constructtor.
+3. Asynchronous actions in a controller's constructor.
 4. `urlParams` property is defined to determine what params a HttpController may accept.
 5. New command line app generator.